spryker/spryker-docs/docs/scos/user/back-office-user-guides/202204.0/catalog/product-lists/create-product-lists.md

     The page refreshes with the success message displayed.
 The assigned products are displayed in the **Products in this list** subtab.

 **Tips and tricks**
-</br> When assigning a lot of products at a time, it might be useful to double-check your selection in the **Products to be assigned** tab.
+<br> When assigning a lot of products at a time, it might be useful to double-check your selection in the **Products to be assigned** tab.

-## Import products for the product lists
+## Import products for the product list

 1. Click the **Assign Products** tab.
 2. Click **Choose File**.